mycguo/chat-pgvector/docs/DATABASE_SCHEMA.md

 ## Overview

-The application uses **PostgreSQL with pgvector extension** as the single source of truth for all structured data.
+The application uses **Neon.tech (serverless PostgreSQL) with pgvector extension** as the single source of truth for all structured data.
 The database uses a single-table design where all document types are stored in the `vector_documents` table with JSONB metadata for flexible querying.

+**Database Provider**: Neon.tech (serverless PostgreSQL)
 **Database Name**: `chat_pgvector`
-**PostgreSQL Extension**: `pgvector` (for vector similarity search)
+**PostgreSQL Extension**: `pgvector` (for vector similarity search, included in Neon)

 ---